 - Investments in higher-interest and higher-risk bonds are generally considered to constitute more speculative investments.
 These bonds comprise a higher credit risk, higher price fluctuations, a higher risk of loss of capital deployed and of ongoing earnings than bonds with a higher credit rating. - Higher-yielding, higher-risk bonds are often issued by small companies or those that already have significant levels of debt.
 Such companies regularly have more difficulty than larger or less heavily indebted companies in making interest and capital payments.
-Such companies are also more strongly affected by changing market conditions, such as a weaker economy or higher interest rates. - Investments in higher-yielding, higher-risk bonds may also be less liquid than other investments, or the Sub-Fund may only be able to sell such investments at a discount to their actual value. - Investments in bonds are subject to price fluctuations at all times.
-Investments in foreign currencies are also subject to currency fluctuations.
+Such companies are also more strongly affected by changing market conditions, such as a weaker economy or higher interest rates. - Investments in higher-yielding, higher-risk bonds may also be less liquid than other investments, or the Sub-Fund may only be able to sell such investments at a discount to their actual value. - The attention of the investors is drawn to the fact that the structure of ABS/MBS and the pools backing them are often intransparent and the Sub-Fund may be exposed to greater credit and prepayment risks (extension or contraction risks) depending on which tranche of ABS/MBS is purchased by the Sub-Fund. - Contingent convertible bonds (so-called CoCo Bonds) are fixed-income securities with embedded options, by which a fixed-income security is converted into an equity when certain pre-determined conditions are met.
+Investments in contingent convertible bonds are likely to be adversely impacted depending on the occurrence of specific security features or triggers, linked to regulatory capital minimums, and where the issuer's regulatory authorities declare doubts regarding the continued viability of the issuer as a going concern.
+In such adverse scenarios, the value of such securities could be written down temporarily or permanently and/or coupons cancelled or deferred in order to help the bank to absorb losses (loss absorption risk).
+The value of CoCos could also be unpredictable in the event of such securities being converted into equities at a discounted share price as per pre-determined rules specific to each issue and highlighted into the issue prospectus (conversion risk).
+If the securities are converted into equity following a conversion event, holders would become more subordinated as they become the holder of an equity investment versus holding a debt investment.
+Further risks of investing in CoCo Bonds are capital structure inversion risk, call extension risk and liquidity risk.